benpatterson/benpatterson.github.io/_posts/2018-08-07-advice-from-frenemies.md

 ---
 layout: post
 title: Advice from People That Aren't My Friends
+description: I believe complete strangers have more power over us than we realize.
 ---

 I believe complete strangers have more power over us than we realize.
 My wife is a teacher, and years later I still get irritated thinking about what an anonymous user said in an online newspaper commentary about teachers.
 Strangers can also sum up others in a frank and direct way.
 They have less time than an elevator pitch, and they react to a situation, even if it's as simple as seeing your face for only a few seconds.